Rumble in the Jungle: Expository vs. Synthesis Essays 🥊

 Unlike the expository essay, which is like a solo act, a synthesis essay is more of a band performance.
 It brings together information from various sources to establish a unique perspective or argument.
 You're not just stating the facts; you're mingling them, stirring them up to whip up a fresh viewpoint.
 It's the Masterchef of essays!

-Wondering how to master Essay Formatting for a synthesis essay?
-Consider your Informational Essay Outline Template as your recipe.
-This guide tells you how to combine your ingredients (sources) to whip up an appetizing essay.
-And don't forget, the way you present matters!
-Thus, always have your Essay Outline Templates within reach.
+So, how does one go about Mastering Essay Formatting for a synthesis essay?
+Well, think of your Informational Essay Outline Template as a recipe.
+It guides you on how to mix your ingredients (sources) to create a delicious dish (essay).
+And remember, presentation matters!
+So, keep your Essay Outline Templates handy.

 Student compiling various sources for a synthesis essay